CaptFrank/NetworkDeviceMonitor/README.md

 infrastructure.

 Some of the features that are included include:

 - Real time device monitoring
 - Real time device control
-    - Real time device analyses
+- Real time device analysis